Chillagoe, Queensland: Education

+Educational history

-There were many schools established in the Chillagoe area, often short-lived, reflecting the movement of family from one mine site to another.
+There were many schools established in the Chillagoe area, often short-lived, reflecting the movement of families from one mine site to another.

-Muldiva Provisional School opened on circa 1892 and closed on circa 1893.
+Muldiva Provisional School opened circa 1892 and closed circa 1893.
 Tate Tin Mines Provisional School opened on 17 October 1894.
 On 1 January 1909, it became Tate Tin Mines State School.
 It closed on 31 January 1924, but reopened on 3 February 1930.
 It closed permanently on 31 December 1940.
 Girofla Provisional School opened circa 1898 (sometimes misspelt as Girolfa).
 On 1 January 1909 it became Girofla State School.
 In 1910 it was renamed Mungana State School.
 It closed circa 1943.